a1mB0t-1357/a1mB0t-1357/README.md

 # 🚀 Ayaan Patel's GitHub Portfolio 🌟

 Welcome to my GitHub portfolio!
 I'm **Ayaan Patel**, a 14-year-old tech prodigy and proud member of the **10xTechClub**.
-I'm passionate about robotics, data science, hardware, and 3D printing.
+My passions include robotics, data science, hardware, and 3D printing.
 Dive into my world of innovation and creativity!

+---

 ## 🎯 About Me